derollins/playNano/docs/analysis.rst

 Overview & behaviour
 --------------------

-- Analysis pipelines are conceptually similar to processing pipelines but operate on derived results rather than on image arrays.
+- Analysis pipelines are conceptually similar to :doc:`processing`` pipelines but operate on derived results rather than on image arrays.
 - Analysis **adds** results into ``stack.analysis`` (it does **not** replace ``stack.data``).